-'There’s a misconception that life must stop in Ramadan and that Muslims should cease exercise and other hobbies', explains Haroon Mota, Head of Challenge Events at Penny Appeal.
-Last Ramadan, Mota completed 161.5 miles while fasting, raising £55,000 for charity.
-Here, he shares his tips for runners as he launches a campaign to get people active during Ramadan.
+'There’s a misconception that life must stop in Ramadan and that Muslims should cease exercise and other hobbies', says Haroon Mota, who ran 161.5 miles during Ramadan last year, raising £55,000 for charity.
+Here, Mota shares his tips for runners as he launches a campaign to get people active during Ramadan.

 When is Ramadan 2021?

 This year, Ramadan is expected to begin on Tuesday, April 13, depending on the sighting of the moon.
 Lasting for 30 days, Ramadan will end on Tuesday, May 11, with the celebratory days of Eid al-Fitr starting on Wednesday, May 12, or Thursday, May 13.

 'It’s important to be sensible and listen to your body' explains Mota.
 'It's really important to pay attention to hydration even though it is really difficult during a standard 18-hour UK fast.
 With less than six hours of non-fasting time daily, from sunset it really is a race to fuel, hydrate, pray and sleep.
 I think it’s natural to feel hunger more than thirst, but my advice is to prioritise fluid intake from the moment the sun goes down.'

 'While it’s advised to drink two litres of water daily if you’re running in Ramadan, there’s even more fluid and electrolyte loss to compensate for, so it’s probably a wise idea to run on alternate days allowing the body to rehydrate and recuperate, rather than forcing the body to become progressively dehydrated and fatigued.'

 When it comes to eating, Mota advises that 'it’s paramount to think about quality rather than quantity of food.'
 Ensure you are fuelling the body with carbohydrates, so you are not running on empty the next day.

 When is the best time of day to run?